 Meeting people’s basic expectations will keep them satisfied, and delighting people is an experience to strive for.
 Both are important for retention.

 Some basic features can also delight.
 Different users have different expectations.
 Perhaps that extra finesse in how you present a basic feature might be what delights.
 These kinds of features (or experiences) in your product are especially important.

-An important thing to remember when considering what these expectations are, is that they evolve over time — they are shaped by changes in technology, events, user behaviour, and your competitors!
-A competitor may launch a new feature that takes the industry by storm, and just like that, your target audience’s basic expectations may change.
+An important thing to remember when considering what these expectations are, is they evolve over time — they are shaped by changes in technology, events, user behaviour, and your competitors!
+A competitor may launch a new feature that takes the industry by storm, and just like that your target audience’s basic expectations may change.
 This is something to keep an eye on.
 But always remember to stay true to the values of your product.
 Just because a feature is great in a competitor’s product, it doesn’t necessarily mean it is right for your product!

 If your product attempts to do everything, it will quickly become unfocussed, bloated, hard to use and a nightmare to maintain or evolve.

 ‘Experience rot’ is a term coined by Jared M. Spool, which I encourage you to read more about here.
-To summarise: Consider that all those features you think are important (or you are adding because you were influenced to do so), are actually hurting your user experience.
+To summarise: Consider, all those features you think are important (or you are adding because you were influenced to do so), are actually hurting your user experience.
 As you add more features you are likely adding complexity to the design and potentially decreasing the quality of the experience.